GabeHart17/ubuntu_customizations/README.md

 ---
 I had some trouble getting Firefox to actually use hardware acceleration; even when "use hardware acceleration when available" was checked in the preferences, it wasn't actually using it.
 The only solution I've found so far is to *force* it to use hardware acceleration by going to `about:config`, searching for `layers.acceleration.force-enable`, and setting it to `true` using the button on the right with the arrows.
 After this, you can restart Firefox and make sure it appears in the list of processes given by `nvidia-smi`.
 Once hardware acceleration was enabled successfully, screen tearing when scrolling and choppiness during video playback were greatly reduced.

+Lag when using external display on laptop with DGPU
+---
+I encountered a lot of GUI lag when using *only* an external display, with the lid of the laptop closed.
+Setting the graphics to use only the DGPU rather than hybrid graphics seemed to fix this.
+Interestingly, this has only been an issue on one of the two Ubuntu laptops with Nvidia grpahics that I have owned.

 Gnome customizations
 ===
 * **gnome-tweaks** - I use this to add the day of the week to the clock in the status bar and a percentage next to the battery indicator.